Holiday Challenge 2017

 Holiday Challenge Charities

-For the past several years, we've added a charitable giving aspect to the Holiday Challenge.
-Here's how it works: For every person who rows or skis 100k during the challenge, Concept2 will donate $.02 per kilometer (1000 meters) to your choice of the this year's selected charities.
+There's also a charitable giving aspect to the Holiday Challenge.
+Here's how it works: For every person who rows, skis or rides 100k during the challenge, Concept2 will donate $.02 per kilometer (1000 meters) to your choice of this year's charities.
 Once you get beyond 100k, we'll donate $.04 per additional kilometer.
 In order for your meters to count, however, you must choose a charity from the front page of your Logbook (or select "Let Concept2 Choose" if you don't have a preference).
 For kids and adaptive participants, the $.04 rate will take effect at 50k.
 Note: BikeErg meters count for half the distance when calculating your Holiday Challenge meters and any related donation.

 Making Additional Donations